 The next thing to do is patching the BIOS to reflect the correct address for the CH375.
 On v1.3 of the BIOS, this address is located at 0x38 – 0x39.
 However, on v1.5, the address is located at 0x36 – 0x37.
 The next byte is the address of the emulated hard disk which defaults to 80h for the primary master channel.
 A pair of 2 bytes (3F FF) on the right provides the hard-coded geometry of the USB drive:

 In the above screenshot, the card is located at 260h and the BIOS assumes a USB drive having 63 sectors per track and 255 heads (approximately 528MB), the usual limitation for older BIOSes.
-With this settings, any modern USB drive should work, albeit at a much smaller capacity.
+With these settings, any modern USB drive should work, albeit at a much smaller capacity.
 You can download a ZIP file with CH375DOS.SYS and the patched 8KB ROM file here.

 There is still a step that needs to be done before you can use your USB thumbrive with this BIOS.
 Even though the CH375 recognizes the USB thumb drive, you must first get your DOS system files on it first before the machine can boot.
 And you can’t do that from a DOS boot disk, nor from Windows, due to the need to have the BIOS loaded first and the hard coded disk geometry.
 The only way I could get it to work is to create a DOS virtual machine in VirtualBox with a hard disk containing a single active partition of 500MB, then follow this tutorial to convert the disk image to DD format, and finally use Rufus to write the DD image to the thumb drive.
 Once then, my XT machine could boot using the thumb drive connected to the CH375 to USB adapter.